What does a powertrain warranty cover?

 What does a powertrain warranty not cover?

 Simply put, if a part doesn’t contribute to creating power or transferring it to the wheels, don’t expect it to be covered under a powertrain warranty.
-This means that, even with a powertrain warranty, you’re still responsible for repairs to essential components, like brakes, and comfort-oriented parts, like air conditioning.
+You're still responsible for repairs to many important components with a powertrain warranty, including the heating and air conditioning system, for example.

 If you want help paying for repairs to other parts of your vehicle, bumper-to-bumper warranty coverage might be a better choice.
 Bumper-to-bumper coverage is more expensive, but it can be worth it if you’re worried about your car’s other systems.

-Car warranty coverage also generally doesn’t include maintenance or replacing items designed to wear down, though you may be required to keep up with both as part of your policy.
+Car warranty coverage also generally doesn’t include maintenance or replacement of items designed to wear down, though you may be required to keep up with both as part of your policy.
 Plan to take care of the following items yourself:

 - Oil changes are usually necessary every 5,000 to 7,000 miles.